L51

 Frequently Asked Questions

-ICD-10-CM code L51 represents "Erythema multiforme".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code L51 represents “Erythema multiforme”.
+It is classified under Chapter 12: Diseases of the Skin and Subcutaneous Tissue and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is L51 a billable code?